‘Cinco pizzas por favor.’

 I’m not sharing.
 Ceci can get her own.
-When I was a kid, or so my grandfather always reminds us, my brother & I would chuck full garbage bags against the garage door of his cottage and say that our utmost ambition in life was to become garbage men.
-And to this day I’m strongly considering a career in waste management.
-It is my belief that if the human race could figure out how to turn junk into energy the way that I do with junk-food on these cycle-touring trips, there wouldn’t be a single dump left on earth!
+When I was a kid, or so my grandfather always reminds us, my brother & I would chuck full garbage bags against the garage door of his cottage and say that our utmost ambition in life was to become garbagemen.
+And to this day, I’m strongly considering a career in waste management.
+It is my belief that if the human race could figure out how to turn junk into energy the way I turn junk-food into energy on these cycle-touring trips, there wouldn’t be a single dump left on earth!

 Ah the Pancon!